SwohamKayastha/password_generating/README.md

 # password_generating
-Just generating password with random module
+Just generating password with random module and saving the password in a notepad